Feeling Like a New Person with the Omnipod System

 In 2017, I learned that my prostate cancer had returned.
 As part of the cancer treatment, I began taking abiraterone and prednisone, which are both designed to slow the growth and spread of prostate cancer cells, and both essential to my care.

 Immediately after starting these medications, I found that the prednisone caused my blood sugar to spike, typically up to 19.4 to 22.2 mmol/L350 to 400 mg/dL each day, nearly twice my normal baseline.
 For the first time since being diagnosed with diabetes, I found myself administering four or five shots of insulin per day, which, as you might imagine, was quite unnerving.
-This entailed pricking my finger before and after each injection, which ended up being about 8 to 10 finger pricks each day.
+This entailed pricking my finger before and after each injection, which ended up being about eight-to-ten finger pricks each day.
 Not to mention, with so much of my attention focused on tracking my blood sugar levels, I barely had time for anything else.

 After a few months of this routine, I could not take it anymore and I told my primary care physician, “This is getting crazy.
 It’s almost unbearable how much time I’m spending with this insulin.”
 Discontinuing my cancer treatment, specifically, the prednisone, was not an option.
 (In fact, I am still taking prednisone twice each day.)
 My doctor referred me to an endocrinologist to explore new options for diabetes treatment and control.